nla-group/slearn/README.md

 >>> print(pred)
 ['d', 'b', 'a', 'b', 'b'] # the prediction
 ```
-But ensure that parameters are existing in the scikit-learn classifiers.
+The parameters for the chosen classifier follow the same as the scikit-learn library, so just ensure that parameters are existing in the scikit-learn classifiers.

 ## Prediction with symbolic representation